Raku/doc/writing-docs/STYLEGUIDE.md

     L<C<SomeClass>|/type/SomeClass>

-when referring to a type from another page, and
+when referring to a type from another page (each time it appears), and

     C<SomeClass>